sgcodigo/iOSDevelopmentGuidelines/README.md

 var testData = VisitData()
 var degreesData = DegreesData() var teamData = TeamData()
 ```

 **4. Protocol Defination**

 A `protocol` defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.

-- You can declare many protocols as you want in the .swift file.
+- You can declare many `protocol`s as you want in the .swift file.
 But make sure the functions and the properties that you declared inside the protocol is meaningful and associated with that `protocol`.

 - Start `protocol` name with uppercased letter.